-Learning theory explains the signs and symptoms of the patients with Obsessive-compulsive disorder as a well-defined response to traumatic events.
+Learning theory explains the signs and symptoms of patients with Obsessive-compulsive disorder as a well-defined response to traumatic events.
 Traumatic events produce distress and anxiety.
 The patient may passively avoid the condition that is staying away from the source or active avoidance that is, staying with the source of distress.

 We Can Help You

 This mental disorder is not entirely treatable in the majority of patients.
-However, the treatment procedures and medications can significantly reduce the intensity and duration of symptoms.
+However, treatment procedures and medications can significantly reduce the intensity and duration of symptoms.
 Dr. Nibras at the Novus beginning psychiatry has extensive experience in helping patients.
 The treatment approach includes:

 - Cognitive therapy: It consists of procedures that help to change the approach of the patients in dealing with their fears.

 - Behavioral therapy: This therapy improves the response of the patients to trauma-related events and activities.